Terahertz

 So I’m going to stick with my ethics that came about from natural selection (read my last post), and perhaps someone can solve this conundrum I have.

-4 Responses to “Why is God ethical?”
+4 thoughts on “Why is God ethical?”

 1. Aditya says: